Network Asset Discovery

 Alternatively, they can look for an asset tagging capability that lets them identify assets based on technical owner and regional location as well as advanced support features for discovering devices and software across the cloud, virtual environments, and mobile.

 Tripwire offers a comprehensive asset discovery tool known as the Asset Discovery Appliance.
 This solution provides a continuous profile of all hardware and software on an organization’s network.
 Security personnel can, in turn, use that inventory to conduct effective security configuration management of all known assets.
 If their organization uses Tripwire Enterprise, they can also correlate at-risk application and asset changes to proactively address potential security issues.

 To learn more about Tripwire’s Asset Discovery Appliance, please click here.

 Asset discovery is just one of the foundational controls that organizations should look for when purchasing a new or replacement solution.
-To learn about additional security measures, please download this whitepaper.
+To learn about additional security measures, please download our Foundational Controls Buyer’s Guide.